Can you have high blood sugar without carbs? Well, it’s important to look at common beliefs about high blood sugar first.

 The answer is simple, yet often overlooked.

 If the body were an engine, glucose would be its fuel.
 Most people think glucose only comes from carbohydrates (sugar and starch), but protein can also be turned into glucose when there aren’t enough carbs around to do the job.
-This is called gluconeogenesis, and it’s performed by one of the major stress hormones cortisol.

 When you have high cortisol levels (from diet, lifestyle, etc.), the cortisol rapidly breaks down protein into glucose, which can raise blood sugar levels considerably.
 For some folks, this results in chronically high blood sugar–even if they are on a low-carb diet.